TV audience for CNN Republican presidential debate down from last week

-NEW YORK The television audience for Thursday's restrained Republican Party presidential debate on CNN was down from last week's figures, according to preliminary Nielsen data on Friday.
+NEW YORK, March 11 The television audience for Thursday's restrained Republican Party presidential debate on CNN was down from last week's figures, according to preliminary Nielsen data on Friday.

 The debate got an average household rating of 8.3, according to overnight data supplied by CBS television.
 That's well below the 11.5 rating garnered by the rowdy March 3 Republican debate, broadcast by the Fox News Channel, which translated to 16.9 million viewers.